-But wait – there is some good news!
+Here's more good news!
 There is a wave of state mandates sweeping the country, making it mandatory for insurers in those states to cover parts of fertility care.
 Check to see if your state has any mandated coverage.
-See below for an overview of the NY, and CT Fertility mandate.
+See below for an overview of the New York and Connecticut fertility mandates.

-Okay, so we get the state laws and the different levels of coverage, but, as you probably assumed, there are still more layers to your insurance coverage…
+You now have a better grasp of state laws and the different levels of fertility coverage, but, as you probably assumed, there are still more layers to all of this...

 Not Every Fertility Clinic is Covered

-What accreditations and experience should you look for?
+What accreditations and experience should I look for?

 Other accreditations and licenses may be required, such as the College of American Pathologists stamp of approval for laboratories.

 It may be obvious, but it’s also really important that you like your doctor.
-And part of liking your doctor is the experience and training that they have gained during their years of practicing medicine.
+And part of liking your doctor is feeling confident in the experience and training that they have gained during their years of practicing medicine.
 Don’t settle for less than a board-certified Reproductive Endocrinologist, the highest possible standard.

 What to Do When You Have Exhausted Your Insurance Options

-The first place you can look is your own income.
-Take advantage of your pre-tax savings options: Flexible Spending Accounts, Health Savings Accounts, and Health Reimbursement Accounts.
-These all allow you to put money away tax-free to pay for medical procedures.
+The first thing to examine is your own income.
+Take advantage of your pre-tax savings options which all allow you to put money away tax-free to pay for medical procedures: